Yusra Mardini: From Syrian refugee swimmer to voice for change

 (CNN)It took Yusra Mardini a long time to come around to the notion of being a refugee.

-From the day she fled her home in Damascus to the moment she stepped out into Brazil's Maracanã Stadium as an Olympian, she felt diminished by her newfound status: "reduced to a single word."
+From the day the Syrian fled her home in Damascus to the moment she stepped out into Brazil's Maracanã Stadium as an Olympian, she felt diminished by her newfound status: "reduced to a single word."

 Even as the world reveled in her remarkable story -- winning her butterfly heat at Rio 2016 a year after swimming for her life -- she felt conflicted.